7 Ways to Increase Enrollment in Your Childcare Program

 Program reviews

-Childcare programs must provide evidence of how effective and safe the environment is, so having positive reviews from other parents can help attract new families to your facility.
-The easiest way to display these reviews is online, so having some sort of digital presence is crucial for your childcare center.
-Ask your current families for reviews or testimonials and publish these on your social platforms, like Facebook, Instagram, or your business website.
+Childcare programs must provide evidence of an effective and safe environment.
+Positive reviews from other families help attract new families.
+Ask your current families for testimonials and publish these on your social platforms, such as Facebook, Instagram, or your business website.
+Promoting positive reviews on Google or Yelp creates a strong sense of trust and positions your program as a desirable option.

 Teaching philosophies